Meet Our Team

 Our Members

-Chad Gestson, Board
+Chad Gestson, Ed.D.

 Dr. Chad E. Gestson is currently the founding executive director of the Arizona Institute for Education and the Economy (AIEE), a partnership formed by Northern Arizona University and a consortium of Arizona’s leading philanthropic organizations.
 He served as superintendent of the Phoenix Union High School District for over eight years.
 Under his leadership, Phoenix Union has launched five new schools and the district saw tremendous increases in graduation rates, scholarship totals, and college matriculation rates.
 Prior to his work in education, Gestson was a commercial construction superintendent in Seattle, Washington.
 He earned a bachelor’s degree in English from the University of Washington, an M.Ed. for Curriculum and Instruction from Arizona State University, and an M.Ed. and an Ed.D. in Educational Leadership and Administration from Northern Arizona University.

 Eric Kemp has 27 years of experience in public education.
 He has been a high school principal in Phoenix, Arizona since 2007.
 Mr. Kemp is the current President-Elect of the Phoenix Alliance of Black School Educators.
 He serves on Arizona Department of Education Professional Practice Advisory Committee and Arizona African American Legislative Leadership Committee’s Education Pillar.
 He attended Towson State University and earned his certification to teach secondary education and a bachelor’s degrees in Social Sciences and History.
-He would later earn master’s degree in Curriculum and Instruction and Educational Leadership at Arizona State University.
+He would later earn a master’s degree in Curriculum and Instruction and Educational Leadership at Arizona State University.
 Mr. Kemp is currently working on a doctoral degree in educational leadership.

-Anthony Pratcher II, Board
+Anthony Pratcher II, Ph.D.

 Dr. Anthony Pratcher II is an Assistant Professor at Northern State University, where he teaches African American Studies in the Ethnic Studies Program.
 He was awarded a B.A. in History from Howard University and a Ph.
 D. in American History from the University of Pennsylvania.
 His scholarship uses oral interviews, census data, and archival collections to explore how urban policies influence community formation in the metropolitan Southwest.
 He serves as Secretary for the George Washington Carver Museum and Cultural Center.